Consumer Bad Credit Guide

 Third, any credit card that is over 50% of the available credit line should be paid down to under half of your total credit line.
 Your credit score is lowered when your available balance is over 50% of your total credit line.

 Repairing your credit and improving your credit score is a slow process that takes time.
-Just be patient and follow these steps and you should be on the road to better credit!
+Just be patient and follow the above steps and you should be on the road to better credit!

 You may want to also read Statute Of Limitations Law on old past due debt.